 Silicon can improve drought resistance, increase root growth, boost yield, and enhance crop quality, among many other benefits, and yet most soil tests do not even monitor its presence.

-Boron is essential for cell division and development, particularly in the growing points of shoots and roots, and also for promoting flowering.
+Boron is essential for cell division and development, particularly in the growing points of roots and shoots, and also for promoting flowering.
 It affects pollination, pollen viability, and fruit and seed set.

 Iron draws heat into the leaf, promoting growth.
-It is the most abundant element in the earth but is not always plant available.
-Humic acid may be a key to making it available.
+It is the most abundant element in the earth, but is not always plant available.
+Humic acid and silicon may be a key to making it available.

-Manganese accelerates seed germination and early maturity of crops and is important for nitrogen metabolism.
-Symptoms of manganese deficiency include decreased signs of oestrus and poor conception; ‘knuckled under’ legs in new born calves; or an excess of bull calves.
+Manganese accelerates seed germination and early maturity of crops, and is important for nitrogen metabolism.
+Symptoms of manganese deficiency include decreased signs of oestrus and poor conception, 'knucked' under legs in newborn calves, or an excess of bull calves.

-Copper is widely used and abused as a fungicide, resulting in a toxic build-up in the soil, but Humic acid can help to buffer the microbe-killing effect.
+Copper is widely used and abused as a fungicide, resulting in a toxic build up in the soil but humid acid can help to buffer the microbe-killing effect.